How to Use the Command `xcursorgen` (with examples)

 Explanation:

-Use case 2: Create an X cursor file using a config file and specifying the image files directory
+Create an X cursor file using a configuration file and specify the path to the image files

 Code: